harbmanj/capstone/README.md

 The Zip file is linked in the "Data" folder of this project

-The classification goal is to predict whether a tumor is Malignant from a series of measurements taken
+The classification goal is to predict whether a tumor is Malignant from a series of numeric measurements.

 ## Processing
 The Target variable was mapped such that "Malignant" = 1, and "Benign" = 0